brgonzlez/panchronos/README.md

 # 4. Data and output directories
 Before running the workflow, prepare two directories:
-- A folder containing only your FASTQ/FASTQ.gz (i.e. input) files. **Only store the data that will be included in the analysis in the data folder and nothing else.**
+- A folder containing only your FASTQ/FASTQ.gz (i.e. input) files. **Only store the data that will be included in the analysis.**
 - A separate folder where pipeline outputs will be written.

 Provide their paths with the parameters:
 - `--data` (input FASTQ directory)
 - `--output` (output directory)